Tofu Scramble: The cruelty-free alternative to scrambled eggs.

 But wait.
 Why not just eat eggs?
 It’s not like the chicken who lays the eggs is hurt or killed, right?

 For the vast majority of egg-laying hens, life is miserable.
 Most chickens now live in concentrated animal feeding operations (CAFOs), or factory farms, where they are confined to cages in enormous windowless sheds.
-The average natural lifespan of a chicken is 10 years.
-A hen in the egg industry is generally slaughtered around one and a half years old because her egg-laying productivity begins to fall.
+The average natural lifespan of a chicken is 15-20 years.
+A hen in the egg industry is generally slaughtered around 2-3 years because her egg-laying productivity begins to fall.
 When farms need to restock their egg-laying hens, they have fertilized eggs hatch.
 Of course, around 50% of those eggs will hatch male chicks, who are useless to the egg industry.
-3.2 billion male chicks are killed globally every year, with about 200 million of those in the US.
+7 billion male chicks are killed globally every year, with about 200 million of those in the US.

 So yes, unless you’re sourcing your eggs from your own backyard where you are positive the hens that produce your eggs can roam freely and live out their lives even when they stop laying those eggs, purchasing and consuming eggs supports animal cruelty and mass slaughter.
 But thankfully there’s a wide range of plant-based alternatives to bake and cook with!

-There are a lot of adaptations to tofu scramble.
-But every recipe has two all important ingredients: extra-firm or firm tofu and nutritional yeast or Kala Namak (Himalayan Black Salt).
+There are a lot of versions of tofu scramble.
+But every recipe has two all-important ingredients: extra-firm or firm tofu and nutritional yeast or Kala Namak (Himalayan Black Salt).
 Tofu acts as a blank canvas for creating a flavorful meal because it’s pretty much tasteless on its own.
 The seasonings give the tofu that egg-like smell and taste.
 Nutritional yeast, and often times turmeric, give the tofu the signature yellow color of scrambled eggs.

 It’s also an easily portable meal, especially wrapped up as a burrito.
 This past summer I worked as a student farmer on Dickinson College’s organic farm, and at least once a week I’d bring my tofu scramble in a glass mason jar or glass container, a jar of salsa, and a couple of tortillas.
 I’d shake or scoop the scramble unto a wrap and add some salsa, and there was my lunch!
 Making this dish also helped me reduce my food waste, since I could throw almost any veggie into it.